 Bottom line

 Using Vanguard’s ETFs is one of the best ways to put your money to work as a passive investor.
-The selection of exchange-traded funds available with Vanguard offers one of the cheapest ways to own a diverse basket of investments with just a single trade.
-They have their drawbacks, for example – the lack of thematic ETFs or those focused on commodities (e.g. gold and precious metals).
-But overall, these are market-leading options.
+The selection of ETFs available with Vanguard offers one of the cheapest ways to own a diverse basket of investments with just a single investment.
+They have their drawbacks, for example – the lack of thematic ETFs (perhaps focused on something like AI stocks) or those focused on commodities (like gold or other precious metals).
+But overall, the Vanguard ETFs are market-leading options.

-Finding the best Vanguard ETF to buy for your portfolio shouldn’t take long because the company has a core selection (rather than thousands of ETFs to choose from).
-The low ongoing charges make these ETFs an excellent place for beginners to start, or act as a solid foundation within the portfolio of more experienced UK investors.
+Finding the best Vanguard ETF to buy for your portfolio shouldn’t take long because the company has a core selection of less than a hundred (rather than thousands of ETFs) to choose from.
+The low ongoing fees make these ETFs an excellent place for beginners to start, or act as a solid foundation within the portfolio of more experienced UK investors.

 If you’re looking for a platform that offers ETFs, have a look at our table of ETF brokers.